mikediessner/nubo/docs/practical_considerations.rst

     same way as for the analytical acquisition functions.
 While fixing the base samples could introduce some sampling bias, there is empirical evidence that it does not affect the performance negatively [#Balandat2020]_.

-**How is a mixed parameter space with continuous and discrete variables optimised?**
-    NUBO supports the optimisation over a mixed parameter space by fixing a combination of the discrete inputs and optimising over the remaining continuous inputs.
-The best point found over all possible discrete combinations is used.
-While this avoids issues due to rounding, it can be time-consuming for many discrete dimensions and possible values.

 ----